MistressMeeple/Cluster-utils/README.md

    - Create a resize command just for the module (but that might imply its always usable, not just when using the module)
    - Create a conf command to manage post-setup things (probably the best...)
  - [ ] Setup conf with sub modules to allow...
    - node index changes
    - node name changes
+   - node username changes (from default 'pi')
    - node ip changes
    - node fs resize
    - enable/disable overlay
    - enable/disable ssh
    - .. any more?

 ## Commands
 All commands are a sub command of ```cluster```, so the ```logs``` command would be ```cluster logs```